LucaPregno/TLN/readme.md

 4. if the sentence start with VP there is implied subject (which I assumed is "It")

 ### Using simpleNLG
-Here we go, finally we have got the sentence plan and we are ready to use simpleNLG in order to build the english phrase.
+Here we go, finally we have got the sentence plan, hence we are ready to use simpleNLG in order to build the english phrase.
 Now, after define a clause is possible to define subject, verb and complements.
-Before to do that is important to check if they are linked with some determiner adjective or prepositional phrase (through the realiser_object method).
+Before to do that is important to check if they are linked with some determiner adjective or prepositional phrase (through the ```realiser_object``` method).

 ![simpleNLG_code](assets/simpleNLG.png)

 ## Results